3 Ways to Make More of Your Deck

 While string lights and lanterns are versatile and fun, they are not usually permanent solutions.
 For that, install subtle patio siding lights or under-deck ceiling lights.
 Both can be installed nearly flush with your siding or ceiling.

 Hang a statement light over your seating or dining area.
-Choose something that matches your outdoor living theme — maybe something nautical or reflective of your favorite sports team.
+Choose something that matches your outdoor living theme — maybe something nautical or reflective of your favourite sports team.

 Whatever you choose, be sure to buy equipment made for outdoor lighting and follow the manufacturer’s requirements or hire a professional electrician.